riemann/riemann-dash/README.markdown

 Riemann-Dash
 ============

-An extensible Sinatra dashboard for Riemann.
-Connects to Riemann over the network and shows events matching the queries you configure.
+A javascript, websockets-powered dashboard for Riemann.

 Get started
 ==========